overcyber/skill_HomeAssistant/instructions/en.md

 skill progresses.
 Devices that have a device_class of , temperature, humidity, gas, illuminance, pressure, dewpoint, battery, power, current, voltage, motion are used and can be reported on by Alice.

-NOTE: HA skill may collect other sensor's above what i've listed.
+**NOTE**: HA skill may collect other sensor's above what i've listed.
 So if you notice some sensors added to Home Assistant that don't display a Icon, Please let lazza in discord know about these sensors and i'll add that support.